Yuan-Meng/personal_website/content/posts/newgrads.md

 Her words shifted my perspective.
 If I couldn't get a job in November, so what?
 I'd make time for job search while doing my dissertation.
 The only thing I could control was to give my interviewers thoughtful answers, and hopefully, an "entertaining" performance.
 I got offers from after the later interviews.

 ## No fun without friends
 In the end, I want to thank many DS friends who made this journey much more fun than it could've been.
 Yishu --- thank you for saying you already thought of me as a data scientist long before I even had got the chance to land an internship.
-Emma --- I remember all your advice during the interviews and absolutely anything afterwards, but musing about data science with you was a great enjoyment.
+Emma --- I remember all your advice when I was interviewing and absolutely nothing afterwards, but musing about data science with you was a great enjoyment.
 My mock interview buddies --- I found interview preps hard but never dull because of you and may our friendship continue as our careers grow.